Last updated: June 20, 2026

 - Immediate danger: Call 911.

-- Benefits and emergency public help: Apply through WV PATH or contact your county DoHS office.
+- Benefits and public help: Use WV PATH for online benefit applications and contact your county DoHS office for Emergency Assistance questions.

 - Child or adult abuse: Call West Virginia’s abuse and neglect hotline at 1-800-352-6513.
 Call 911 if there is immediate danger.